sboesebeck/morphium/README.md

 Available sub-objects: `connectionSettings()`, `clusterSettings()`, `driverSettings()`, `messagingSettings()`, `cacheSettings()`, `authSettings()`, `threadPoolSettings()`, `objectMappingSettings()`, `writerSettings()`.

+The old setters stay in place for the whole 6.x line and are removed with 7.0.
+See the [Deprecation Policy](docs/deprecation-policy.md) for what that means in general: deprecations can show up in any release and always name their replacement, and a major release removes them.

 ### New: Multi-Module Maven Structure

 The `morphium` core artifact no longer bundles server dependencies (Netty, etc.).
 If you only use Morphium as ODM, your dependency tree is ~90% leaner — no changes to your pom needed.